 Natural habitat: bare open ground, and gardens.

 Did you know?
 Unopened flower heads can be eaten raw and taste similar to raw button mushrooms.
-The leaves are edible, but bitter.
+The leaves are edible but bitter.
 To prepare them, remove the veins before dehydrating to create a stock.

 Is ribwort plantain safe for animals?
 Ribwort plantain is one of the most important wild herbs for dogs.
 When ingested, ribwort works as an expectorant on dogs, loosening mucus and helping to support the bronchial tubes.